Traditions and anecdotes associated with the Stanley Cup: Touching the Cup and Conference Trophies

-In 2010, Philadelphia Flyers captain Mike Richards picked up the Wales Trophy, while Chicago Blackhawks captain Jonathan Toews did not touch the Campbell Bowl.
-The Blackhawks went on to defeat the Flyers in six games for the 2010 Stanley Cup.
-Subsequently, between 2011 and 2015, none of the Stanley Cup finalists touched either the Campbell or the Wales trophies.
+Between 2011 and 2015, none of the Stanley Cup finalists touched either the Campbell or the Wales trophies.
 The 2012 Los Angeles Kings, after defeating the Phoenix Coyotes in five games, went so far as leaving the Campbell Bowl in Phoenix.
-Instead Tim Leiweke, President and CEO of Anschutz Entertainment Group (the parent of the Kings), drove the trophy in his car trunk from Phoenix to Los Angeles and showed it to the 10,000+ fans that waited at LAX Airport to show their support to their Stanley Cup finalists, who went on to win the Stanley Cup.
-This was in marked contrast to 1993, when the Kings had defeated the Toronto Maple Leafs in seven games to reach their first Cup Finals, where Wayne Gretzky and the team celebrated with the Campbell Bowl, and during the Finals, the trophy was unveiled before the start of game three (the Kings lost the series in five games, including three overtime losses).
+Tim Leiweke, President and CEO of Anschutz Entertainment Group (owner of the Kings), later drove the trophy in his car trunk from Phoenix to Los Angeles and showed it to 10,000+ fans that waited at LAX Airport to show their support.
+The Kings later went on to win the Stanley Cup that year.